MarisaNicoleSloan/career-portfolio/medical-business-structured-data/README.md

 My primary goal was to enhance the online presence of medical businesses by implementing structured data, thereby improving search visibility, building trust, and attracting targeted traffic.
 We aimed to provide medical businesses with a more prominent and informative presence in search engine results.

+## User Research Results:
+The project began with an analysis of the online presence and search engine visibility of medical businesses.
+We identified opportunities to improve the representation of medical businesses in search results and provide users with more comprehensive and trustworthy information.

 ## Technologies
 - JSON
 - React